 Well, that's absolutely true.

-And by the way, if you see the way they handled uh Cohen, you could see that they didn't even like dealing with Cohen because uh the Southern District prosecutors uh would not give him the benefit of his cooperation.
+And by the way, if you see the way they handled Cohen, you could see that they didn't even like dealing with Cohen because the Southern District prosecutors would not give him the benefit of his cooperation.

-It's called a 5K1 letter, which uh can get your sentence reduced very, very substantially.
+It's called a 5K1 letter, which can get your sentence reduced very, very substantially.

 They wouldn't give him such a letter because they said he offered to cooperate, but he wouldn't fully cooperate, and he was dishonest with respect to some of the things he was cooperating about.

-Now the Mueller team had uh a better experience with him.
+Now, the Mueller team had a better experience with him.

 If they won't give you that, that means there's been a problem with your cooperation.

-So he got a partial sentence reduction, but not as much as you would have expected otherwise.
+So he got a partial sentence reduction, but not as much as he would have expected otherwise.

 So we only got a couple minutes here.

-Um I got a um an email from a DEA agent recently, and he said, speaking about the Southern District.
+I got an email from a DEA agent recently, and he said, speaking about the Southern District.

 Yes.

-And uh he was talking about how the things that Cohen and others are being charged for through the Southern District, how, and I'm pretty sure he's Cohen's going through the Southern District.
+And he was talking about how the things that Cohen and others are being charged for through the Southern District, how, and I'm pretty sure Cohen's going through the Southern District.

 Yes, he is.

-The fact is that they're an illegal alien in a drug case, and the Southern District is bending over backwards not to bring either not bring charges or to bring lenient charges against them.
+How there are far worse things that people are being charged for, but the fact is, or that they have cases, the fact is that they're an illegal alien in a drug case, and the Southern District is bending over backwards not to bring, either not bring charges or to bring lenient charges against them.

 When did this type of political stuff start to occur?